ITZSHOAIB/chukti/README.md

 ## Contributing 🤝

 We welcome contributions from the community!
 If you have any ideas or suggestions, please open an issue or a pull request.
+Please see the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for detailed guidelines on how to contribute.

 ## License 📜

 Chukti is licensed under the MIT License.
-If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.
-Your feedback is always welcome!
+See the [LICENSE file](/LICENSE) for details.

 ## Acknowledgements